The Connecticut 169 Club:

 Your Passport and Guide to Exploring Connecticut

-Author, adventurer and historian Marty Podskoch scripted a brilliant solution for fragmented families and town-tied locals.
-With his latest CT Travel Guidebook – The Connecticut 169 Club: Your Passport and Guide to Exploring Connecticut.
+East Hampton, CT Author and Historian Marty Podskoch scripted a brilliant solution for fragmented families and town-tied locals.
+With his latest Book, The Connecticut 169 Club: Your Passport and Guide to Exploring Connecticut.
 Podskoch navigates readers from out behind the blue screen, off the interstate and onto Connecticut backroads to meet and merge with fascinating neighbors and uncover cool curiosities tucked into the 169 towns and cities in the Nutmeg State.
-Visit them all; get your passport book signed or stamped in each of the burgs, make notes in the space provided and you’re a member of an exclusive club – complete with an official Leatherman patch.
-The patch commemorates this legendary vagabond, who during the late 1800’s – in head-to-toe leather – travelled a 365-mile circuit between the Hudson and Connecticut Rivers while camping out in caves.
-There is also an annual meet-up event with fellow members, plus the ultimate takeaway: a volume with indelible memories of adventures on the road!

 Nothing defines Connecticut better than its 169 towns.
 From the beginning of settlement, we have been a “hiving off” people, settling here, reaching out there, one town becoming the parent of many towns, each fiercely independent, with its own home-grown character, history, and special sense of self.

-The book will come out this summer.
-But in the coming weeks and months, Podskoch will provide a preview of a municipality in his weekly column in The New Britain Herald, The Bristol Press and the Willimantic, CT Chronicle, giving readers a first-hand look at the splendor that every nook and cranny in Connecticut has to offer.
+Podskoch will be giving Connecticut residents a preview of the Connecticut 169 Club in his weekly column in The New Britain Herald, The Bristol Press and the Willimantic Chronicle, giving readers a first-hand look at the splendor that every nook and cranny that our state has to offer.

-“It doesn’t matter what age people are or what means of transportation people use to get there,” the 74-year-old author said.
+“It doesn’t matter what age people are or what means of transportation people use to get there,” the 74-year-old CT Author and Historian said.
 “The whole idea is to get people to see the many beautiful places in our state.”

 The CT 169 Club is a collective effort.
 Podskoch recruited the best and the brightest Connecticut writers, historians and officials each contributing a passage about their town’s histories, haunts; favorite food fixes and historic CT landmarks.